Tomas4python/chatbot/README.md

      ```

 3. **Set Up a Virtual Environment**:
-   - Navigate to the project folder:
+   - Navigate to the 'chatbot' folder:
      ```
-     cd path\to\project\folder
+     cd path\to\project\folder\chatbot
      ```
    - Create a new virtual environment named `venv`:
      ```